Thamaraiselvi18/nebula-supermarket-ops-agent/README.md

 Card
 ```

-Payment references can also be stored.
+Payment references can also be recorded.

 Example: